diegopontes87/rock_weather/README.md

 - Presentation: Layer responsible for holding pages and state managers files
 - Domain: Layer responsible for the use cases and repositories contracts files
-- Data: Layer responsible for the repositories contracts implementations and the access to local and remotes services.
+- Data: Layer responsible for the repositories contracts implementations and the access to local and remote services.

 ### Dependencies: